EIN

 In 1995, the CDC granted a Cooperative Agreement Program award to the Infectious Diseases Society of America (IDSA) to develop a provider-based emerging infections sentinel network: the Emerging Infections Network (IDSA EIN).

-During the past decade, the IDSA EIN has evolved into a flexible sentinel network composed of over 1,100 infectious disease specialists primarily from North America, with some global members.
-The overarching goal of the EIN is to assist CDC and other public health authorities with surveillance for emerging infectious diseases and related phenomena.
+The overarching goal of the EIN is to assist the CDC and other public health authorities with surveillance for emerging infectious diseases and related phenomena.
+The specific goals of the EIN are to:

 1. detect new or unusual clinical events;